hashicorp/consul/website/source/docs/internals/architecture.html.md

 [glossary](/docs/glossary.html) of terms to help clarify what is being discussed.

-You can apply the architecture concepts in this document to a local Consul cluster by following this [Getting started guide](https://learn.hashicorp.com/consul/getting-started/join?utm_source=consul.io&utm_medium=docs).
+The architecture concepts in this document can be used with the [Reference Architecture guide](https://learn.hashicorp.com/consul/datacenter-deploy/reference-architecture?utm_source=consul.io&utm_medium=docs) when deploying Consul in production.

 ## 10,000 foot view